Captain (United States O-3): History

 The U.S. military inherited the rank of captain from its British Army forebears.
 In the British Army, the captain was designated as the appropriate rank for the commanding officer of infantry companies, artillery batteries, and cavalry troops, which were considered as equivalent-level units.
 Captains also served as staff officers in regimental and brigade headquarters and as aides-de-camp to brigadiers and general officers.
 British Marine battalions also utilized captain as the appropriate rank of their constituent Marine companies.
 Therefore, American colonial militia and Provincial Regular units (e.g., First and Second Virginia Regiments), as well as colonial Marines, mirrored British Army and Marine organization and rank structure.

 On July 23, 1775, General Washington decreed that captains would wear a "yellow or buff" cockade in their hats as their badge of rank.
 In 1779, the rank insignia for captains was changed to an epaulette worn of the right shoulder.
 Infantry captains wore a silver epaulette while all other captains wore a gold epaulette.
 Both company-grade officers and non-commissioned officers began wearing chevrons as rank insignia in 1821.
 The captain wore a single chevron, point up, above the elbow on each sleeve; again, the color was silver for infantry captains and gold for all other captains.
 In 1832, company-grade officers ceased wearing chevrons and reverted to a system of epaulettes (again silver for infantry and gold for all others); captains wearing an epaulette on each shoulder, but smaller and less elaborate than the field grade officer versions.
 In 1836, captains began wearing an insignia of two bars (gold for infantry and silver for all others).
 Finally, in 1872, all captains, regardless of branch, began to wear two silver bars.
+Today, there is a difference between the insignia of a Marine Corps captain and an Air Force or Army captain, but in 1941, the regulations of the army (AR 600-35,10 November 1941) showed that both services used the current Marine Corps/Navy style bars.
+But when the army switch to a pin-back style in 1942 it seems that is when the bars changed to the modern look.